Xu-Mj/sandcat-backend/rfcs/template.md

 - save the message sequence to redis: we don't know if the seq is correct, we just increase it now
 - tonic grpc client load balance: it's just basic load balance for now, and it doesn't implement the get new service list in the interval time.
-- db services have their own pool about postgres, is there necessary to use the same pool?
-- unhandled group member join time, when the member joined group, we need to insert a record to the user's group collection
 - need to design a websocket register center, to achieve the load balance.
 - shall we put the method that we get members id from cache into db service?
-- use ws rpc to send message need to send to all rpc services, but we don't achieve it now. solved but didn't handle the errors.
 - friendship need to redesign

 ## Future possibilities